hitesh70738/project2/README.md

 <h1>Further Improvements</h1>

-Overall, this projetc was successful in creating a service-orientated architecture for my application.
+Overall, this project was successful in creating a service-orientated architecture for my application.
+However, there are a few improvements that I would like to implement:

+*